gajus/brick/README.md

 ## Overview

+### `System`

-* `System` class is responsible for template resolution and scope management.
+`System` class is responsible for template resolution and scope management.

+### `Subsystem`

-* `Subsystem` class is responsible for template resolution and scope management.
+`Subsystem` class is responsible for template resolution and scope management.
 Views that are built with an instance of `System` will be using `Subsystem` to produce inner views.
 This restricts a template access to controlling the globals and other sensitive variables.

+### `Template`

-* `Template` class is responsible for isolating template execution scope, extracting scope variables and capturing the output buffer.
+`Template` class is responsible for isolating template execution scope, extracting scope variables and capturing the output buffer.

 ## Getting Started